isaaciseiler-beep/artificial-societies-isaac-seiler/README.md

 | 1000% current | 10,000 | 30,000,000 | -6.6 | +17.7 | -0.1 |
 | 10000% current | 100,000 | 300,000,000 | -6.6 | +17.7 | -0.1 |

-The 1,000-run version is the main version because it is much cheaper than the very large runs and already stable.
-Going from 10,000 to 100,000 runs did not change the one-decimal margins.
+The 1,000-run version is my preferred version because it is much cheaper and less time intensive than the very large runs and already stable.
+The largest run, featuring 300,000,000 question-level runs, took over 75 minutes to complete.
+Going from 10,000 to 100,000 runs did not change the one-decimal margins, and does not meaningfully alter the results.

 ## Polling Check

-Polling is not used in the persona answers.
+Real-world polling is not used in the dataset that informs persona answers.
 It is only used afterward as a check.

 | Matchup | 10000% run | RCP margin | Detroit Chamber margin |
 | --- | ---: | ---: | ---: |